DeniKhalikov/ZeroToMastery/Log/Januari2022.md

 Day 12: Need to fill in the previous days, did mostly typing and LHTL as i got the vaccine the 7th and started feeling somewhat sick, so no coding done so far.
 Day 13: Finished LHTL, started with HTML and CSS section, now half way through CSS.
 Started doing basic coding challenges a week ago, improving a lot and liking it.
 Day 14: 2 hours weekly standup with Discord server, discussing things we did, asking questions, QnA with present senior developers.
 Community is growing, great!.

+### Day 15: Not really day 15, some things have changed, but I will start logging more.